-We've provided a brief overview of each chapter below, linked to the full
+We've provided a brief overview of each chapter below.
+Check back frequently

 as we add more!